 Transparent refund policies can prevent costly surprises

-Evaluate your school's refund policy.
-Most schools do not provide refunds after the fifth week of classes.
+Evaluate your school's refund policy, as most institutions do not offer refunds beyond the fifth week of classes.

-Identify where the refund policy is published online.
+Identify where the refund policy is published online and ensure easy accessibility.